ahmedazab1235/Knapsack-Greedy-Algorithm-Fractional-and-1-0/README.md

 <br />

 ## 1- The type of Knapsack ( Fractional - I/0)
+### you can also choose between max profit, less capacity and profit/weight  :shipit:

 <br />

 ### First file make the filling produce the max value also the content of Knapsack with GUI using Tkinter
-### second file make the filling produce the max value also the content of Knapsack without GUI using Tkinter
+### second file make the filling produce the max value also the content of Knapsack without GUI
 ### producing the result in real time :+1: :shipit:

 <br />